opendcs/opendcs/CONTRIBUTING.md

 ## Submitting Code

-Please [fork](https://help.github.com/en/articles/fork-a-repo) the repository on github and create a [branch in Git](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) if you are making changes to existing code.
+Please [fork](https://help.github.com/en/articles/fork-a-repo) the repository on GitHub and create a [branch in Git](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) if you are making changes to existing code.

 Once you have made your changes submit a [pull request](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork).